-If one of your New Year’s Resolutions was to do a better job using up the fabric you have on hand, this project is right up your alley.
+If one of your goals is to do a better job using up the fabric you have on hand, this project is right up your alley.
 We collected a few leftover jelly roll strips from two FreeSpirit True Colors collections: some from Anna Maria Horner’s set and some from Joel Dewberry’s set, proving you can move out of your comfort zone to mix and match across collections and designers!
 We show you how to make a patchwork panel from which you’ll sub-cut horizontal accent bands to jazz up a store-bought flour sack towel (or two or three).

 If you don’t have any spare jelly roll strips laying about, you can cut your own 2½” strips.Most of the flour sack towels we found in stores and online averaged 30” wide x 32” high.
 We recommend a minimum of fifteen 2½” strips for this width.
 When sewn together with the recommended ¼” seams, this will give you a finished patchwork panel that is 30½” wide.

 In addition, you need a minimum of 7½” in vertical height on the finished patchwork panel in order to cut the four horizontal strips needed for each towel.
 However, it’s best to start with a minimum of at least 10” in order to give yourself enough height to center motifs for a pretty fussy cut.
 At either height, that means you don’t necessarily have to start with a full 44″ long strip; you can use up some of your shorter strips as well.

 When you’re planning the position of your strips, remember to vary not only color but also motif size and type.
 Bring in both geometric patterns, like the chevrons in our set; as well as organic patterns, like the floral mandalas we selected.
 If you’d like to learn a few more basics about mixing and matching, check out our tutorial: Top 10 Designer Tips for Blending Colors and Prints.